SamuraiDev46/SamuraiDev46/README.md

-- 👋 Hi, I’m @SamuraiDev46
+- 👋 Hi, I’m @SamuraiDev46!
-- 👀 I’m interested in some casual software development, and in the future, working for some cyber security company
+- 👀 I’m interested in some casual software development!
-- 🌱 I’m currently learning C# and Python
+- 🌱 I’m am a beginner in C# and Python, and am currently learning Java!
-- 📫 How to reach me: I have an email that I check occasionally, but I'm really bad about forgetting about it xD.

 <!---
 SamuraiDev46/SamuraiDev46 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.